HAImanifesto/website/index.md

 ---
-title: Authorship Indicators: A Manifesto
+title: "Authorship Indicators: A Manifesto"
 layout: manifesto
-description: Authorship Indicators: A Manifesto
+description: "Authorship Indicators: A Manifesto"
-scorecards_description: You are invited to use the AI:M Scorecards for your own creation
+scorecards_description: "You are invited to use the AI:M Scorecards for your own creation."
 ---

 > *A New Creative Paradigm for Human / Artificial Intelligence*